idemeum/idemeum-docs-vue.github.io/rfid/rfid-shared-account.md

 - Click on `...` menu and choose `Configure shared account`

 ![Shared account setup](./images/shared-account.png)
 - Now you can enter shared account `logon name`, and also specify groups users of which can access this workstation with a shared account.
-Make sure when you enter multiple group names you hit `Enter` for every group.
+Make sure when you enter multiple group names you hit `Enter` or `Tab` for every group.

 ![Shared account setup](./images/account-setup.png)
 - Click `Save`